Idiom by Mike Shaw

 Effect

-The audience sees a box of letter tiles.
-A spectator mixes the tiles and randomly selects a handful.
-The performer does not look at the tiles.
-The performer immediately names the highest and lowest value letters the spectator is holding.
-The performer then names words of different lengths that can be spelled from the spectator's selection.
+Idiom is a stage mentalism routine.
+A spectator mixes a box of letter tiles and randomly selects a handful.
+The performer never looks at the tiles.
+The performer instantly names the highest and lowest value letters in the selection.
+The performer then names words that can be spelled from those tiles, from three letters up to seven letters.
 The performer writes a prediction.
 The spectator adds the point values of their tiles, and the total matches the prediction.
-Finally, the leftover tiles form a nine-letter word, which is shown to have been predicted from the start.
+Finally, the leftover tiles form a nine-letter word, which is shown to have been predicted on the board.

 Full details

-Idiom is a multi-phase stage mentalism routine.
+Idiom is a multi-phase mentalism routine.
 It uses a box of letter tiles.
-The routine has several phases that build upon each other.
+The routine is designed for stage performance.
+It includes several phases of impossible revelations.
 The first phase involves naming the highest and lowest value letters from a random selection.
-The second phase involves naming words that can be spelled from the selected tiles.
-The third phase involves a numerical prediction of the total tile value.
-The finale reveals a predicted word formed by the leftover tiles.
+The second phase involves naming words that can be spelled from the selection.
+The third phase is a prediction of the total point value.
+The finale is a prediction of a nine-letter word formed from the leftover tiles.
 The product includes tutorials by Peter Nardi and Daniel Chard.
-These tutorials cover different handlings and applications for the system.
-The routine is designed to be performed immediately.
+These tutorials cover various handlings and applications.
+The system can be adapted for different performance styles.
+It is presented as a complete routine ready for use.

 Who should consider the trick